 Medications have been shown to be effective in reducing the symptoms of depression and anxiety.
-Where symptoms are long standing and overwhelming, medication can often help individuals to engage better in psychological treatment by increasing motivation.
+Where symptoms are long-standing and overwhelming, medication can often help individuals to engage better in psychological treatment by increasing motivation.

 There are various medications available including anti-depressants and anti-anxiety drugs.
-These can be prescribed at varying doses but generally individuals will be started on a small dose so as to acclimatise the body.
+These can be prescribed at varying doses but generally, individuals will be started on a small dose so as to acclimatise the body.
 It is well documented that people can experience side effects as is common to most forms of medication however, many people also report no side effects.
-It is often a case of weighing up the pros and cons for continuing with treatment.
+It is often a case of weighing up the pros and cons of continuing with treatment.

 Anti-depressants work directly on brain chemistry by increasing levels of naturally occurring ‘feel good’ chemicals that act to maintain positive feelings.
-Beta-bockers are sometimes prescribed in cases of anxiety and panic disorder.
+Beta-blockers are sometimes prescribed in cases of anxiety and panic disorder.
 These slow the heart rate down thus reducing uncomfortable physical sensations but have no sedative effect on the brain.

-There are other ‘families’ of medications including mood stabilisers and anti-psychotics, both of which can have a profound effect on reducing symptoms associated with mental health problems.
+There are other ‘families’ of medications including mood stabilisers and antipsychotics, both of which can have a profound effect on reducing symptoms associated with mental health problems.

 It is important to discuss all available medical treatments with your GP.
-It will sometimes take a trial of a number of different medications to find the right one for you but patience can lead to a much improved quality of life.
+It will sometimes take a trial of a number of different medications to find the right one for you but patience can lead to a much-improved quality of life.